apigee-labs/rapier/README.md

 - test-servers - a directory contains some simple servers used to test the genenrated SDKs
 - util - directory containing the sdk generators and the OpenAPI generator.
 This directory is a Python module
   - gen_openapispec.py - the OpenAPI generator
-  - gen_js_sdk.py - the Javascript SDK genenrator
+  - gen_js_sdk.py - the Javascript SDK generator
-  - gen_py_sdk.py - the Python SDK genenrator
+  - gen_py_sdk.py - the Python SDK generator
   - requirements.txt - the pip file with the python dependencies for these generators
   - test - a directory containing tests for the generators.
 This directory contains numerous samples.
     - gen_openapispec - a directory containing openapispec files generated from the samples